 For cookware, we love our GSI Outdoors Pinnacle Camper Cookset that comes ready with everything we need like pots, pans, cups, plates, bowls, and a carrying bag that doubles as a wash basin to clean it all up when we’re done.

-The mugs included in the GSI Outdoors Pinnacle cooking set are insulated which help keep our morning coffee warm on chilly mornings, and the lids keep the drinks from spilling when constantly moving around the campsite.
+The mugs included in the GSI Outdoors Pinnacle cooking set are insulated which helps keep our morning coffee warm on chilly mornings, and the lids keep the drinks from spilling when constantly moving around the campsite.

 When it’s just the two of us, we leave a couple of the plates, bowls, and cups at home and instead use the space inside the pots to store our folding MSR Alpine Spatula and Light My Fire Camping Sporks.